Effective Practices

 Design courses to serve students and instructional staff

 - Create flexible active learning experiences that include many opportunities for student interaction.
-See the section on Implementing Research-Based Instructional Practices for guidance on how to:
+See the section on Implementing Research-Based Instructional Teaching in your Classroom for details.

 - Engage students in group activities both during synchronous class sessions and with assignments that students complete in groups outside of class.
 Support group activities with technologies particular to online environments such as breakout rooms, online whiteboards, and other interactive technologies including simulations, online homework systems, and messaging and collaboration platforms.